livinlrg/C.elegans_C.briggsae_Embryo_Single_Cell/README.md

 <p>
 <p>

-The gene summaries that will be uploaded in the gene_plots/ directory describe how the gene expression profiles differ between _C. elegans_ and _C. briggsae_ using a variety of summary statistics.
+The gene summaries that are uploaded in the gene_plots/ directory describe how the gene expression profiles differ between _C. elegans_ and _C. briggsae_ using a variety of summary statistics.
 The description of what is included in these summaries are below with an example plot for pha-4:

 <p align="center">
   <img width="1200" src=/Example_Images/ceh-53.png>